SAFE-Stack/docs/docs/recipes/storage/use-litedb.md

             Ok ()
         else Error "Invalid todo"
 ```
+We have:

-- Added constructor argument to pass the database
+- Added acconstructor argument to pass the database
-- Redefined `todos` to be `LiteCollection`
+- Redefined `todos` to be a `LiteCollection`
 - Added initialization code into a `do` section.
-We only want to add these the first time
+We only want to add the default records the first time
-we create the database now.
+we create the database.
-- Updates to `GetTodos` and `AddTodo` to use database
+- Updated `GetTodos` and `AddTodo` to use the database

 ### ITodosApi Instantiation
-1. Modify `todosApi` to use storage argument rather than global
+1. Modify `todosApi` to use a storage argument rather than the original global:
 ```fsharp
 let todosApi (storage : Storage) =
     { getTodos = fun () -> async { return storage.GetTodos() }